 - Ask yourself if the cologne matches your personality?

-- Do you want to give off a fresh, citrus-like vibe or is your goal to broadcast a lumbersexual, woodsy presence?
+- Do you want to give off a fresh, citrus-like vibe or is your goal to broadcast a lumbersexual, woody presence?

 - How long do you want the scent to last?
 See men’s fragrances above when considering.

-What follows are 25 best cologne options for men.
+What follows are 25 best cologne fragrances for men.
 Remember, I used scientific means to gather this data through meta-analysis that takes into account customer reviews, combined with sales.

 FYI: rankings can change over the course of time.
 But generally speaking, the men’s fragrances listed below are extremely popular and have stood the test of time.